The Ultimate Instant Pot Cinnamon Applesauce Recipe

 My instant pot continues to amaze me.

 I mean, I thought I understood the hype.
-I have used it successfully over the years to quickly whip up a variety of recipes, and when I finally conquered instant pot bone broth, I thought I had reached its full potential.
+I have used it successfully over the years to quickly whip up a variety of recipes, and when I finally conquered instant pot bone broth and homemade Greek yogurt, I thought I had reached its full potential.

 Ugh, how wrong I was!
 Because this, my friends, is homemade cinnamon applesauce.
 Delicious homemade cinnamon applesauce that is ready in roughly a half hour.